metauni/metauni.github.io/festival/2023/index.md

 There will be a festival at [metauni](https://www.metauni.org) on the 12th of January, to celebrate metauni's second birthday.
 The festival will consist of

-* A number of short talks (most will be 30min) on a wide variety of topics, see the schedule below.
+* Short talks on a wide variety of topics.
-* Discussion sessions about metauni and the future of the institution.
+* Discussion sessions, including some about metauni.
 * General nonsense

 <p align="center">